NDecision/Banzai/README.md

 ###ExecutionContext
 The execution context flows through all nodes in the flow.
 The execution context contains options for running the flow as well as the instance of the subject that the flow is executed on.
+The type of the ExecutionContext is covariant, so it will allow ExecutionContexts based on inherited types to utilize a flow designed for a base type.

 <b>Subject</b> - This is the main subject instance that all nodes in the flow operate on.
 If it is necessary to change the subject reference, use the ChangeSubject() method of the
 ExecutionContext to do so.